 - Official score reports will be sent only to those institutions or agencies chosen by the test taker when he or she registered to test, on a Score Report Request Form submitted at a later date, or otherwise authorized by the test taker.

 - Test takers who provide their TOEFL registration numbers to an entity (for example, government immigration offices) are deemed to have authorized release of their TOEFL score data to that entity.
-Do not provide your registration number to anyone unless you want to grant them access to your score data.
+Do not provide your appointment number to anyone unless you want them to have access to your score data.